DigitClopedia2024/iroha_explorer_compose-05-2025-/Data_Persistence_Conflicts_management.md

 *Observation:* The Iroha Web UI Explorer currently displays only odd-numbered blocks.
 Logs from irohad nodes confirm that even-numbered blocks are "received" and voted on, but are not committed, leading to consistent "View changed" messages for those blocks.
 *Root Cause Hypothesis:* This behavior strongly indicates an intermittent failure within the Iroha Sumeragi consensus algorithm, specifically impacting the rounds responsible for finalizing even-numbered blocks.
 This could be due to:
-*Consensus Timeout:* Nodes (especially the designated leader for even blocks) not responding within the required timeframes.
+- *Consensus Timeout:* Nodes (especially the designated leader for even blocks) not responding within the required timeframes.
-*Subtle Network Instability:* Minor, transient network delays or packet loss between peers preventing a quorum for even blocks.
+- *Subtle Network Instability:* Minor, transient network delays or packet loss between peers preventing a quorum for even blocks.
-*Resource Constraints:* A specific node responsible for leading even-block consensus rounds might be intermittently CPU/memory-starved.
+- *Resource Constraints:* A specific node responsible for leading even-block consensus rounds might be intermittently CPU/memory-starved.
-*TRUSTED_PEERS Configuration Errors:* Even a minor mismatch in public keys or addresses in the TRUSTED_PEERS list can silently disrupt communication.
+- *TRUSTED_PEERS Configuration Errors:* Even a minor mismatch in public keys or addresses in the TRUSTED_PEERS list can silently disrupt communication.

 **Initial Troubleshooting for Consensus Issues**
-When faced with consensus issues, systematically verify the following: **Re-verify TRUSTED_PEERS Configuration** (Highly Critical)
+When faced with consensus issues, systematically verify the following:
+- *Re-verify TRUSTED_PEERS Configuration* (Highly Critical)
-*Absolute Precision:* Ensure that the PUBLIC_KEY environment variable for each irohad node is an exact match for how it appears in the TRUSTED_PEERS list of all other irohad nodes (and its own, if included by design).
+- *Absolute Precision:* Ensure that the PUBLIC_KEY environment variable for each irohad node is an exact match for how it appears in the TRUSTED_PEERS list of all other irohad nodes (and its own, if included by design).
 Even a single character typo invalidates trust.
-*Correct Addresses:* Confirm that the peer_id@service_name:port entries in TRUSTED_PEERS are correct and resolvable within the Docker network (e.g., irohad0:1337, irohad1:1338, etc.).
+- *Correct Addresses:* Confirm that the peer_id@service_name:port entries in TRUSTED_PEERS are correct and resolvable within the Docker network (e.g., irohad0:1337, irohad1:1338, etc.).
-*Monitor docker stats closely:* While the system is running and exhibiting the odd/even block problem, continuously run sudo docker stats.
-Look for any irohad container that shows:
+- *Monitor docker stats closely:* While the system is running and exhibiting the odd/even block problem, continuously run sudo docker stats.

+*Look for any irohad container* that shows:
 - Consistently high CPU usage (e.g., near 100% or more than 1 core).
 - Frequent CPU throttling.
 - High memory usage (approaching its allocated limit).
 - Unusual network I/O patterns.

-- Adjust Health Check & Consensus Timeouts (Experimental): While the healthcheck start_period helps startup, you might experiment with slightly increasing the interval and timeout values in the healthcheck definition for irohad services.
-This provides more leeway for nodes to respond during consensus.
+*Adjust Health Check & Consensus Timeouts* (Experimental):
+While the healthcheck start_period helps startup, you might experiment with slightly increasing the interval and timeout values in the healthcheck definition for irohad services.
+*Benefits:* This provides more leeway for nodes to respond during consensus.
 Iroha also has internal consensus timeouts, which might need to be adjusted via environment variables if the network is inherently slow, but this is a more advanced step.

 By applying these rigorous configurations and maintaining continuous operational vigilance, you will build a blockchain system that meets the highest standards of reliability and security, akin to the meticulously controlled environments you are accustomed to.